radioactiv/filebot/README.md

 Tips:
   * "//" comments out code in Java.
   * The Java compiler (javac) gives you the line number of an error.

+According to TheTVDB, Filebot should pay $5+ per month for using their service for profit.
+I've registered for an API key for this fork.

+The API key for this fork requires decrypting to be useful.
+Industry standard ROT13 -> BASE62 was used to protect the original key.
+1ceRQ4SncgIIfe09vl9DtB